 Bangus Festival is a yearly cultural and food festival in Dagupan City in the province of Pangasinan, Philippines held every April 30.
-It is a celebration to the city’s production of the fish named bangus and many of its related products.
+It is a celebration of the city’s production of the fish named bangus and many of its related products.
 A month-long festival, it is established as Dagupan City positions itself as the bangus capital of the Philippines, a tribute to the residents’ resilience, and a boost to the local economy.

 The festival, officially named Dagupan City Bangus Festival, attracts hundreds of thousands of visitors annually.
 April 30 is usually declared a special non-working holiday in the city of Dagupan.